CodeWringer/ambersteel/documents/en/nations/human/projskian-kijserrijk/projskian-kijserrijk.md

 ### Military
 Military service is mandatory for all male citizens of the Kijserrijk.
 Near the borders, even the women may be conscripted, in times of need.

-This results in every prennian citizen having undergone a basic military training and having their arms and armor at home, in case they are called upon.
+This results in every projskian citizen having undergone a basic military training and having their arms and armor at home, in case they are called upon.
 Anybody unable to afford their own arms and armor may have those given to them by the state, at the same time entering a contract that has them pay off the arms and armor over time.
 This can either be in the form of small payments, collected in addition to the regular taxes, or in the form of social work.

 During times of war, every citizen can be drafted into service by their feudal lord, who reports to the marshal.
 The old, sick and otherwise unfit for battle are exempt, but must either send a substitute or pay for the hiring of an appropriate number of men and their equipment.

 ## Citizenship
+Anyone born on or employed in Projskian territory is considered a citizen, with all the privileges and obligations that entails.

+Foreigners can attain citizen status by decree of the local lord or lady.

+### Urbanization
+A significant portion of Projskians live in large cities and almost all wealthy citizens, except for lords and ladies, live in cities.

+Cities take up far less area than rural areas, however, cities are very large and sprawling.

 ## Religion
-Prennians are fairly open-minded when it comes to the various religious practices.
+Projskians are fairly open-minded when it comes to the various religious practices.
 The well educated populace does not live in fear of gods and religious practicioners and look upon religion fairly objectively.

 The official state religion is [Amelianism](../religions/amelianism), although it's influence has shrunk significantly over the centuries.